 Participants will stay in double-occupancy rooms at Delhi University’s International Guest House, which is a short walk from Miranda House College.
 Each room has an en-suite bathroom.
 The Guesthouse also has a dining hall serving three meals a day, a common lounge with internet access, and a garden courtyard.

 Schedule a general advising appointment with Faculty-Led Immersion staff by calling 715-836-6037 or emailing Shanti Freitas at email@example.com.

 View online info session “First Steps to Study Abroad”.

 Learn more about the academics of this program here: Academics - India and Global Feminisms

-You can find more information on program cost here: India & Global Feminisms Winter15.pdf
+You can find more information on program cost here for Winterim 2015: India & Global Feminisms Winter15.pdf

 Students in this program will have unique opportunities for a range of collaborative exchanges among various groups by working intimately with Indian university students and teachers, NGO leaders, and members of the local communities.
 Students will study alongside Miranda House College students as they learn about gender in relation to Indian law and public policy, and teams of students from both institutions will work together with local NGOs on projects in nearby communities.
 Field trips to explore the rich history and culture of the Delhi metro area and nearby Agra will take place on the weekends.

 To apply, read the application instructions on the How to Apply Page.
 Then return to this program brochure page, and click the 'apply now' button at the top of the page.